St Mary's Church, Tartu

-Formation of the Parish
+Formation of the parish

 The original St Mary's parish was founded on 15 August 1224.
 The present parish was formed after the two Tartu parishes, the German speaking and Estonian speaking congregations, united to form the parish of Tartu in 1833.
 Since the Parish Church of St John was too small to accommodate the large congregation, it was decided that a new church be built to serve the Estonian speaking members of the parish, while St John's would be used by the German speaking members.

-Church Building
+Church building

 A previous church dedicated to St Mary was demolished in 1704 and remained in ruins for another 100 years until it was fully demolished to make way for the main building of the University of Tartu.
 The new St Mary's was built between 1837 and 1841 in the classicist style on plans made by G. F. W. Geist.
-Works took longer than expected as the steeple collapsed and had to be rebuilt.
+Works took longer than expected because the steeple collapsed and had to be rebuilt.
 The church was consecrated on January 11, 1842.

 In 1862, the church underwent major repairs and alterations.
 New clocks and a new pulpit were also installed.
 In 1889 a new altar painting was commissioned for the church by Julie Emilie Wilhelmine Hagen-Schwarz, a well-known Baltic German artist based in Tartu.
 The painting depicted Christ on the cross and under the cross Mary, John, and Mary Magdalene.
 Above the picture was an inscription from scripture which said Nida om Jumal ma ilma armastanu (For God so loved the world) (John 3:16).
 In 1890 a new organ was built by the famous organ company Sauer.
 Central heating was installed in the church in the 1930s.
 The church also had a museum which contained old church-related items, books and documents.

-WWII Destruction
+WWII destruction

 During World War II, on July 12, 1941, Soviet forces bombed Tartu.
 Several hundred buildings were destroyed in the fire, including St Mary's Church.
 The church museum and other valuable archives were lost.
 Only the walls of the church and the big bell, which was moved to the Paistu church tower in 1948, survived the bombing.